Skip to main content

 Mystery P.I. - Lost in Los Angeles was developed by SpinTop Games.

 Mystery P.I. - Lost in Los Angeles has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its graphics.
+Most players liked this game for its humor but disliked it for its graphics.

 Mystery P.I. - Lost in Los Angeles is a single player game.

-Similar games include Escape Rosecliff Island, Mystery P.I.: The Lottery Ticket, Mystery PI: The Vegas Heist, Dark Arcana: The Carnival, Frankenstein Master of Death and others.
+Similar games include Mystery P.I. - The New York Fortune, Escape Rosecliff Island, Mystery P.I.: The Lottery Ticket, Amazing Adventures Around the World, Dark Arcana: The Carnival and others.